Network Enforcement Act: Counter Extremism Project – CEPS Report

 In 2018, the advocacy group Counter Extremism Project published a joint report with the think tank Centre for European Policy Studies analysing the effects of the Network Enforcement Act.
 The authors concluded it "remains uncertain whether NetzDG has achieved significant results in reaching its stated goal of preventing hate speech" as some platforms did not strictly comply with the requirements.

 European Commission's silence

 The European Commission has refused to review the documents on the law that examines the compatibility of the law with European Union law with regard to the European Convention on Human Rights (ECHR) and the European legal requirements in the area of "Information Society Services" (e-commerce directive).
 An inquiry by the German business magazine Wirtschaftswoche was rejected on the grounds that "the publication of the documents... would affect the climate of mutual trust between the member state (Germany) and the Commission".

 According to a regulation issued in 2001, the EU Commission must make internal documents available on request.
-Wirtschaftswoche wrote: "This confirms the suspicion that the law does indeed violates EU law, but Brussels does not want to offend Germany".
+Wirtschaftswoche wrote: "This confirms the suspicion that the law does indeed violate EU law, but Brussels does not want to offend Germany".